ArcaneNova/secret-chit/README.md

    - Run `npx prisma db push` to sync schema changes
    - Use `npx prisma studio` to inspect database state
    - Check Prisma logs for any migration errors

-3. **Verification Token Issues**:
-   - The custom adapter implementation handles PostgreSQL verification token table issues
-   - Use the debug endpoints (`/api/debug/token`) to check token state
-   - If persistent issues occur, manually clean the VerificationToken table and retry

 ### API and tRPC Issues